 The Science Behind Books

 Numerous studies cite the need for early literacy intervention across socio-economic scales, as 90% of all human brain synapses form between the ages of zero and five.
-The facts are so staggering and our process is so simple, we believe we can change the trend using free resources that already exist in our community, making this perhaps one of the most solvable complex social issues of our time.
+We believe we can change the trend using free resources that already exist in our community, making this perhaps one of the most solvable complex social issues of our time.

 Fact: There are an estimated 60,000 children in the Charlotte area who are growing up with few, if any books at home.